Most notices have a 30-day deadline — act fast

 What Happens If You Ignore the Notice

-Many Karbi Anglong taxpayers underestimate the consequences of failing to engage with an income tax notice properly.
-The reality is that the Income Tax Act gives the Department far-reaching powers to act unilaterally when a taxpayer doesn't respond, and these powers can affect not just the immediate tax demand but also your future filings, banking relationships, and even personal liberty in serious cases.
-The specific consequences include:
+Many Karbi Anglong taxpayers underestimate the consequences of not engaging properly.
+The Income Tax Act gives the Department far-reaching powers that can affect tax demands, future filings, banking relationships, and personal liberty:

 Transparent Pricing

-Our pricing for Section 143(1) Notice in Karbi Anglong is straightforward, fixed at the outset, and tied to specific deliverables.
-For a typical notice-stage engagement, fees fall in the band of ₹2,500 – ₹8,000.
-The exact figure depends on the complexity of the case (number of issues raised, volume of evidence, multiple assessment years, etc.), and we provide a firm quote after the initial review — there's no surprise or escalation later.
-Payment terms are usually structured as an advance on engagement and the balance on completion of agreed deliverables.
-The typical end-to-end timeframe is 7–15 days, covering everything from engagement letter to closure of the matter.
-For comparison: a simple intimation reply might be at the lower end of the fee range and close within 1-2 weeks, while a complex scrutiny matter with multiple hearings could span several months and sit at the higher end.
-We don't bill in hours, and we don't bill for incidentals — the fee covers the full engagement.
+Our pricing for Section 143(1) Notice in Karbi Anglong is fixed at the outset and tied to specific deliverables — fees fall in the band of ₹2,500 – ₹8,000.
+We provide a firm quote after the initial review with no surprise escalation later.
+Payment is structured as an advance on engagement and balance on completion.
+The typical end-to-end timeframe is 7–15 days.
+A simple intimation reply might be at the lower end and close in 1-2 weeks; a complex scrutiny matter with multiple hearings could span several months and sit at the higher end.
+We don't bill in hours and don't bill for incidentals.

 Why Taxpayers in Karbi Anglong Trust easevalue advisors